raymondanthony/git-shortmaps/README.md

 * `-` - git checkout -
 * `--` - `cd` to root dir of repository

+The shortmaps may only be used within a git repository.
+Otherwise, they will invoke the actual command on the system.

 ## Configuration
 The file format is as follows: